ffardno/ffardno.github.io/_pages/about.md

   - /about.html
 ---

-I am a first year PhD student in the [Electrical and Computer Engineering (ECE)](https://ece.illinois.edu/) departement and the [Coordinated Science Laboratory (CSL)](https://csl.illinois.edu/) at the University of Illinois Urbana-Champaign.
+I am a first year PhD student in the [Electrical and Computer Engineering (ECE)](https://ece.illinois.edu/) department and the [Coordinated Science Laboratory (CSL)](https://csl.illinois.edu/) at the University of Illinois Urbana-Champaign.
 My advisor is [Dr. Seyed Rasoul Etesami](https://etesami.ise.illinois.edu/).

 I am interested in game theory and reinforcement learning.
 In particular, I am passionate about problems involving decision-making under uncertainty, especially in multi-agent environments.
 I like studying agents' behaviours in presence of other agents, especially when their interests are not aligned.
 I am also interested in large-scale multi-agent reinforcement learning.